 - Only the student will be allowed to check in to their housing assignment.

-If you or anyone in your move-in party has been diagnosed with COVID-19, are experiencing symptoms of COVID-19 (symptoms include new or worsening cough, shortness of breath or difficulty breathing, fever of 100.4 degrees Fahrenheit or higher, chills, muscle aches, headaches, and/or sore throat), or have come in close contact with someone that has tested positive for COVID-19, we would request that you and/or your impacted guests self-isolate for at least 14 days prior to coming to campus.
+If you or anyone in your move-in party has been diagnosed with COVID-19, are experiencing symptoms of COVID-19 (symptoms include new or worsening cough, shortness of breath or difficulty breathing, fever of 100.4 degrees Fahrenheit or higher, chills, muscle aches, headaches, and/or sore throat), or have come in close contact with someone that has tested positive for COVID-19, you/they should not come to campus.
+We are recommending that all students and their guests self-isolate for at least 14 days prior to coming to campus.

 Can I bring someone to help me move into my room?